Giuliamacis/data-analysis-for-business-project/README.md

 # data-analysis-for-business-project
-analysis of telecom's churn customers
+analysis of telecom's churn customers, in R studio.